Why Large Product Teams Create Fragmented Experiences

 We rarely design team boundaries with this in mind.
 We design them around ownership, throughput, reporting lines, or perceived efficiency.
 But users do not experience org charts.
 They experience seams.

 Org charts encourage boundary thinking.
 Backlogs encourage local optimization.
-Roadmaps encourage commitment to planned slices of work.
+Roadmaps reinforce commitment to planned slices of work.

-Together, these artifacts subtly reinforce the idea that each team owns “their part” of the product.
+Together, these structures subtly teach teams to focus on “their part” of the product.
 Teams optimize what they own.
 Users experience the sum of those optimizations.

-This is why fragmentation often emerges even when collaboration is strong.
-The structure itself creates incentives for separation.
+This is why fragmentation emerges even when collaboration is strong.
+The structure itself creates separation.

-If we accept that org design shapes product design, then team boundaries are not merely an operational decision.
-They are a product design decision.
+If org design shapes product design, then team boundaries are not just operational decisions.
+They are product design decisions.

-Which leads directly to the most common structural mistake: organizing teams around journeys instead of capabilities.
+Which leads to one of the most common structural mistakes: organizing teams around journeys instead of capabilities.

 Why journey thinking breaks platforms

 Journey maps are useful tools.
 They help teams understand context, friction, and emotional flow.
-The problem arises when journeys become ownership structures.
+The problem begins when journeys become ownership structures.

-When teams are assigned to specific journeys — onboarding, activation, upgrade, reporting — they naturally optimize for sequences.
-They design flows.
-They improve transitions.
-They refine steps.
+When teams are assigned to journeys — onboarding, activation, upgrade, reporting — they optimize for sequences.
+They design flows, refine steps, and improve transitions.

 Journeys optimize paths.
 Platforms require capabilities.